Pilsner: History

-Origin

-The city of Plzeň was granted brewing rights in 1307.
+The oldest written mention of a brewery in Plzeň is from 1307.
 Until the mid-1840s, most Bohemian beers were top-fermented.
-The Pilsner Urquell Brewery, originally called in Bürger-Brauerei Pilsen (Měšťanský pivovar Plzeň, Plzeň Citizens' Brewery), is where Pilsen beer was first brewed.
+The Pilsner Urquell Brewery, originally called in Bürger-Brauerei Pilsen (Měšťanský pivovar Plzeň, Plzeň Civic Brewery), is where Pilsen beer was first brewed.

 Brewers had begun aging beer made with cool fermenting yeasts in caves (lager, i.e., gelagert [stored]), which improved the beer's clarity and shelf-life.
 Part of this research benefited from the knowledge already expounded on in a book (printed in German in 1794, in Czech in 1799) written by Czech brewer František Ondřej Poupě (Franz Andreas Paupie) (1753–1805) from Brno.

 The Plzeň brewery recruited the Bavarian brewer Josef Groll (1813–1887) who, using the local ingredients, produced the first batch of pale lager on 5 October 1842.
-The combination of Plzeň's remarkably soft water, local Saaz noble hops from nearby Žatec, low-protein Moravian barley malt prepared by indirectly heated kilning, and Bavarian-style lagering produced a clear, golden beer.
+The combination of Plzeň's remarkably soft water, local Saaz noble hops from nearby Žatec, low-protein Moravian barley malt prepared by indirectly heated kilning, and Bavaria-style lagering produced a clear, golden beer.

 By 1853, the beer was available at 35 pubs in Prague.
 In 1856, it came to Vienna and in 1862 to Paris.
 In 1859, Pilsner Bier was registered as a brand name at the Chamber of Commerce and Trade in Plzeň.
 In 1898, the Pilsner Urquell trademark was created to put emphasis on being the original brewery (Urquell, meaning 'original source').

 Some beers are labeled Urtyp Pilsener (UP) meaning they are brewed according to the original process, although many breweries use this accolade for their top beer.